Cyndra-project/cyndra/README.md

 ## Getting Started

-To run a cyndra project, you need to install protoc, check out the [protoc installation guide](https://docs.cyndra.rs/support/installing-protoc) in our docs.
+To run a Cyndra project, you need to install protoc, check out the [protoc installation guide](https://docs.cyndra.rs/support/installing-protoc) in our docs.

 The `cargo-cyndra` CLI can be installed with a pre-built binary or from source with cargo.